 RCIA is not a course or class in Catholicism.
 RCIA is rather a guided process by which those interested in the faith are initiated into the Catholic church.
 It is meant to be an encounter with Jesus and the beginning of a Christ centered life through study, prayer and involvement in the parish community.
 The RCIA is more than a course of instruction.
 It is a process of conversion, designed to meet the unique and individual needs of the participants.

-What To Know and What to Expect
+What To Know and Expect:

 RCIA, at first glance, can appear overwhelming.
 The history and teachings of the Catholic Church are deep, and at times, complex.
 RCIA helps adults explore the faith through knowledge, but more importantly through experiences with great support and encouragement.

-We have prepared a list of common questions and answers that are intended to help those who may be considering RCIA to understand its purpose and structure as well as the expectations that come with it.
+We have prepared a list of common questions and answers HERE that are intended to help those who may be considering RCIA to understand its purpose and structure as well as the expectations that come with it.